Matthew, one of Jesus’ disciples, tells us that…

 “He who has seen Me has seen the Father.”

 16 Now behold, one came and said to Him, “Good Teacher, what good thing shall I do that I may have eternal life?”
 17 So He said to him, “Why do you call Me good?
 No one is good but One, that is, God.
 But if you want to enter into life, keep the commandments.”

 Jehovah Witness: “So look at that Charlie.
-Jesus says, no one is good but God!
-Jesus was saying, in effect: ‘Whoa!
+Jesus says that no one is good but God!
+In effect, he was saying: ‘Whoa!
 Watch who you call good.
 Don’t call me good!’
 Jesus was clearly denying equality with God.”

 Well, hold on a second here.
 Was that what Jesus was saying to this man?
 Not at all.
 I like to ask people two questions when they bring up this verse thinking it disproves the deity of Christ.

 1. Is it true, according to the Scriptures, that God alone truly is good?

 Now, brothers and sisters, what do you think the answer is to that question?
 Is it true, according to the Scriptures, that God alone truly is good?
 The answer is Yes.